-- Determination of the founding conditions for all structures.
-This will require the excavation of test pits, the possible drilling of rotary cored boreholes and subsequent laboratory testing. - Investigation of subgrade conditions for service roads. - Investigation for materials to be used during construction. - Non-intrusive investigation techniques, such as geophysical (seismic refraction) surveys, thermal and electrical resistivity for ground earthing requirement.
+- Determination of the founding conditions, especially the depth to rock, for all structures.
+The scope of the intrusive investigation should comprise the excavation of test pits with an excavator and possibly the drilling of a representative number of boreholes. - Laboratory testing to determine the behavioural characteristics of the in-situ materials. - Investigation of subgrade conditions for service roads. - Investigation of materials to be used during construction. - Non-intrusive investigation techniques, such as geophysical surveys including thermal and electrical resistivity for ground earthing requirement.

-7 GEOTECHNICAL IMPACT ASSESSMENT
+8 GEOTECHNICAL IMPACT ASSESSMENT